 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.

 While SSO is convenient for users, it presents new security challenges.
 If a user's primary password is compromised, attackers may be able to gain access to multiple resources.
-In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication.This application requires Bomgar Cloud or Bomgar 16.1.1 and higher.
+In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication.This application requires Bomgar Cloud for Remote Support or Bomgar 16.1.1 and higher.

 Add the attributes from the table below that correspond to the Duo attributes Mail attribute, First Name attribute, and Last Name attribute in the "Attributes" field when configuring your Active Directory or OpenLDAP authentication source in the DAG admin console, separated by a comma.
 For example, if Active Directory is your authentication source, enter mail,givenName,sn in the "Attributes" field.